 2. The chair rail should ground the room.
 It should act as a proportional divider that actually makes the ceiling feel taller.
 In most 8′- to 10′-tall rooms, a chair rail should be somewhere between 28″ and 32″ from the floor.
 This height will be based on other architectural elements in the room that may need to be tied together (see below).

 3. Often, the chair rail should be at the height of the window sill.
 This is especially true in classical- or colonial-style homes, where rooms are tied together architecturally with moldings.
 When window and door moldings connect nicely, the room appears more organized and composed, and is more pleasing to the eye.
 This treatment is very common in period colonial rooms like those at Winterthur.

-Brent Hullis the owner of the millwork company Hull Historical and a co-author of Traditional American Rooms (Fox Chapel, 2009).
+Traditional American Rooms Brent Hull is the owner of the millwork company Hull Works and a co-author of (Fox Chapel, 2009).

 Brent Hull OHJ February/March 2013 Old-House Journal wood ornament & molding

 Here are some supplies and products we find essential.
 We may receive a commission from sales referred by our links; however, we have carefully selected these products for their usefulness and quality.